stumpc5/chess960/project_description.md

 **Our Approach:**

-- **Formalize Openings:** We formalize the above intuitive definition of an opening, based on a dataset of Chess960 matches.
+- **Formalize Openings:** We formalize the above intuitive definition of an opening, based on a dataset of Chess960 games.
 - **Identify Openings:** We identify openings for all Chess960 variants through this formalized approach.

 **Our Experiments:**

 We applied our method to two key datasets:

-1. Classical chess matches downloaded from [Lichess](https://database.lichess.org/).
+1. Classical chess games downloaded from [Lichess](https://database.lichess.org/).
-2. Chess960 matches we generated using the super-human capabilities of [Stockfish 16](https://stockfishchess.org/).
+2. Chess960 games we generated using the super-human capabilities of [Stockfish 16](https://stockfishchess.org/).

 **Key Discoveries:**